kwv/hvac-proxy/README.md

 - Ensure the thermostat is sending status updates
 - Check your mounted volume (e.g., `/var/log/hvac/`) for saved XML files
 - Verify the XML contains a `<status>` root element
-- Check logs for parsing errors: `docker logs hvac-proxy`
+- Check logs for parsing errors: `docker logs hvacproxy`

 #### Docker container not starting
 - Verify port 8080 is not already in use: `netstat -tuln | grep 8080`
-- Check container logs: `docker logs hvac-proxy`
+- Check container logs: `docker logs hvacproxy`
 - Ensure the volume mount path exists and is writable

 #### Files not being saved